custom-components/climate.programmable_thermostat/README.md

 After a restart of Home Assistant, room temperature e planned room temperature will match till `actual_temp_sensor` will return a temperature value.
 This is done to avoid possible issues with Homekit support with temperature sensor that need some time to sync with Home Assistant.

+### MASTER CLIMATE
+This field is used if the climate is a slevery one.
+Set this field with the `entity_id` with a different climate object and this will prevent the heater/cooler to be turned off by the slavery climate if the master one is active.

+For example I have 2 climate object, one for the room and one for the boiler.
+Boiler's climate is used to prevent freezing and, if the temperature is lower the the programmed one, room heater is turned on.
+This means that, if the room's heater is on and boiler's heater is off, boiler will turn off the heater despite the room one.
+With this `master_climate` field this unwanted turn off will not happen.

 ## NOTE
 This component has been developed for the bigger project of building a smart thermostat using Home Assistant and way cheeper then the commercial ones.